 Contemplating an investment in Microsoft?
 If you don’t know the ins and outs of investing, we’ll take you through all the basics and help you make a Microsoft investment that adds up.
-If you think you’re ready to invest, we will show you how below.
+If you think you’re ready to invest in stocks & shares, we will show you how below.
 If you want to learn more before risking your money, keep reading.

 Ready to invest in Microsoft’s stock?
 Check out the links below to find an online broker that works for you.
 Our helpful guides detail the best investment choices, break down the best online brokerages, and explain various different methods of investing.